wtripp/cs50w-capstone-tv-tracker/README.md

 Another factor that made this more complex than previous projects was the use of sorting and filtering.
 In JavaScript, sorting and filtering results based on different show attributes, without having to refresh the page, involved some complex logic to ensure the right results appeared, in the right order, when users click the sort buttons and select the filter check boxes.

-Finally, this project uses more advanced responsive design techniques, like a collapsible hamburger menu on small screens, to make the application mobile-friendly.
+Finally, this project uses more advanced responsive design techniques, like a collapsible hamburger menu on small screens, to make the application mobile friendly.

 ## Summary of Files
 This application uses a mixture of Python, HTML with Bootstrap, CSS, and JavaScript.